Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 The Setup

 I’m a houseplant enthusiast with about three years of experience.
-Last winter, my favorite Sansevieria Laurentii—a beautiful variegated snake plant I’d had for over a year—started showing signs of trouble.
+Last winter, my favorite Sansevieria Laurentii — a beautiful variegated snake plant I’d had for over a year — started showing signs of trouble.

 The Problem

+At first, it was subtle.
+Just two or three bottom leaves turning yellow.
+I figured it was normal aging and didn’t think much of it.
 But over the next few weeks, the yellowing spread.
 More leaves turned soft and mushy at the base.
 Some were starting to blacken.
-And then I noticed it—a faint, musty smell coming from the soil.
+And then I noticed it — a faint, musty smell coming from the soil.

 My Mistake

 Here’s where I messed up: I assumed the plant was thirsty.
 So I watered it MORE.
 Classic rookie mistake.
+Within another week, the situation was dire.
+The plant looked limp, and several leaves had collapsed completely.

 The Diagnosis and Rescue

-I finally pulled the plant out of its pot—and my heart sank.
+I finally pulled the plant out of its pot — and my heart sank.
 About a third of the roots were black, slimy, and falling apart.
 Root rot had set in.
+Here’s exactly what I did to save it:

 • Cut off ALL the rotten roots with sterilized scissors (I lost about 30–40% of the root system)